mcguinlu/website/content/author/admin/_index.md

 - Visitors
 ---

 Luke McGuinness is an NIHR Doctoral Research Fellow at the University of Bristol Medical School, where he is using evidence synthesis methods to examine the relationship between blood lipid levels and dementia risk.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.